Explore your mortgage options

 You can also check with your local county clerk’s or recorder’s office to see if they have any upcoming auctions.

 You typically won’t be able to inspect the property before the auction.
 But you can learn a lot about a property from the outside.
-Consider driving by the home and looking up old online listings.
+Consider driving by the home and looking up old listings online.

-The properties sold at auction are often distressed and require rehabilitation after the sale, so there is a good chance you might be purchasing a home with extensive – and expensive – damage.
+The properties sold at auction are often distressed and require rehabilitation after the sale, so there’s a good chance you might be purchasing a home with extensive – and expensive – damage.

 You should connect with a real estate professional who can guide you through a title search and check for any claims against the property.
 It might also be helpful to learn how much the homeowner owed their creditor(s) and any other pertinent facts.

-To register for an auction and bid on a property, you’ll need to collect and have documentation ready, like proof of identity, address and funds.
+To register for an auction and bid on a property, you’ll need to have specific documentation ready, like proof of identity, address and funds.
 And you’ll probably need to register in advance.

 Here are some of the documents you may need to provide:

-- Proof of identity: Your driver’s license, passport or other government-issued identification.
+- Proof of identity: This can include your driver’s license, passport or other government-issued identification.
 You’ll need to submit entity documents (such as articles of incorporation or organization) if you’re bidding under a company name.

-- Proof of address: A recent utility bill or other documents that indicate your current address.
+- Proof of address: A recent utility bill or other documents can indicate your current address.

-- Proof of funds: A bank statement, a letter from your banker or another document that proves you have the money to purchase the property.
+- Proof of funds: This can include a bank statement, a letter from your banker or another document that proves you have the money to purchase the property.